PrayerKeyPrayerKey

 Quick Summary

 Ecclesiastes 7:8 is a verse from the book of Ecclesiastes in the Old Testament.
+The KJV reads: "Better is the end of a thing than the beginning thereof: and the patient in spirit is better than the proud in spirit."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Ecclesiastes 7:8